 It was the summer when I was 18 that I moved to San Francisco on a whim.
-I had spent almost a year living on the streets in New York City and found that there was no going home after that.
+Leading up to the move, I had spent almost a year living on the streets in New York City and found that there was no going home after that.
 (I tried for a few months – and was painfully reminded of why I left).
 I wanted a fresh start, so when my friend Joe asked me if I would go to the west coast with him, I said “yes” and the next day we were in a car and on the road.

 The transition to San Francisco was more difficult than I expected it to be.
 I thought California was sunny everywhere, but when we arrived – San Francisco was cold and rainy – I cried and cried!
 We were two kids completely alone and unprepared for this new place that was very different from New York City.